What Dog Sleeping Positions Say About Your Pup's Mood

 Why does my dog lie on their back with their belly exposed?

-When a dog sleeps belly-up, it’s a sign of trust and relaxation.
-They feel secure in their surroundings, and this position also helps them cool off.
+A dog sleeping belly-up is a clear sign of utmost trust and relaxation.
+They feel secure enough to expose their most vulnerable area, and this position also helps them cool down.

 Is it normal for my dog to sleep with their back against me?

-How can I make sure my dog sleeps comfortably?
+How can I ensure my dog sleeps comfortably?